chlyz/i3ipc-dynamic-tiling/README.md

 and [xmonad](https://xmonad.org/), while utilizing the strengths of [i3](https://i3wm.org/) and [sway](https://swaywm.org/).

+Unfortunately, the current version is not compliant with `sway` due to that it is not possible to mark split containers in the same way as in `i3`.
+This will hopefully change in the future or a refactorization of this code is possible.

 ## Features

 The software creates a _main_ and a _secondary_ container dynamically similar